Skip to main content

 • stability

-Users report stability issues, particularly with a buggy time counter that affects gameplay, as well as various glitches and translation errors in both English and Russian.
+Users report issues with stability, noting a buggy time counter and various glitches, including translation errors in both English and Russian.

 • “The time counter is buggy; I already finished the game.”